Sailing pleasure boats across Sweden’s border

 The powers of Swedish Customs and the Swedish Coast Guard

-If Swedish Customs or the Swedish Coast Guard suspect that a boat’s commander or passengers are breaking any rules, the authorities’ officers are empowered to carry out a so-called customs control.
-In a customs control, all the people aboard must submit the details and show the documents required by the officers.
-The commander of a pleasure boat is under an obligation to help with the control.
+Swedish Customs and the Swedish Coast Guard have a shared responsibility to monitor naval traffic.
+Both authorities are empowered to conduct customs inspections onboard or in port.
+In a customs inspection, all the people aboard must submit any details and present any documents required by the officers.
+The commander of a pleasure boat is under an obligation to assist with the inspection.

 What is updated: Quality assured